mbrit/MoqRT/Readme.md

 * You'll find separate Metro-style and .NET solutions.
 Use MoqRT.MetroStyle.dll in your Metro-style tests project.

-* Build and compile the project as normal.
+* Build and compile your test project as normal.

-* In the .NET project, run the MoqRT.DotNet.Baker.Client executable.
+* In the .NET project, run the `MoqRT.DotNet.Baker.Client` executable.

 * Browse to the assembly that you wish to use and click the Run button.
-This will load the assembly and look for TypeClass and TypeMethod declarations.
+This will load the assembly and look for `TypeClass` and `TypeMethod` declarations.

 * When it finds them, it will run each method.
 Ultimately it will create an assembly called `MoqRT.Baked.dll` in a folder called `~\bin\Baking` in your project.
+(This is the file Moq used to make saved to disk.
+Moq doesn't save the assembly to disk.)

 * Reference `MoqRT.Baked.dll` from that folder into your project.